 8 – Profiting from Clean Energy | By Richard Asplund

 Profiting from Clean Energy: A Complete Guide to Trading Green in Solar, Wind, Ethanol, Fuel Cell, Carbon Credit Industries, and More is a book whose time has come.
-With the push and help of former President Barack Obama’s administration who encouraged communities worldwide to seek out and develop renewable resources had sparked a revolution within an industry that has become one of the hottest topics in today’s market.
+The push and help of former President Barack Obama’s administration who encouraged communities worldwide to seek out and develop renewable resources had sparked a revolution within an industry that has become one of the hottest topics in today’s market.
 Author Richard Asplund teaches a scholarly guide to investors on the facts that drive these clean energy businesses and helps you identify the resources and major companies associated with it.

 Some of the concepts in this book will include; how the clean energy industry may see double-digit growth over the next few decades; U.S. wind power is growing faster than any other utility energy source in the market; companies who are successful focus on the use of technology; the technology burst is accelerating society’s clean energy; the world’s largest coal reserve is held in the U.S. and should be prioritized to develop clean coal technologies.